gamidirohan/secure-image-transmission-social/README_secure_bot.md

 ### Encryption Process

-1. The sender's fingerprint features are extracted and used to derive a biometric key
+1. The recipient's fingerprint features (stored during registration) are used to derive a biometric key
 2. A random AES key is generated for the image
 3. The AES key is encrypted using the recipient's public RSA key
-4. The image is scrambled using a chaotic map influenced by the sender's biometric key
+4. The image is scrambled using a chaotic map influenced by the recipient's biometric key
 5. The scrambled image is encrypted using AES in CBC mode with a random IV
-6. All necessary data (encrypted image, encrypted AES key, IV, permutation map, minutiae count) is stored on the server
+6. All necessary data (encrypted image, encrypted AES key, IV, permutation map, fingerprint information) is stored on the server

 ### Decryption Process

-1. The recipient's fingerprint features are extracted and verified against the stored minutiae count
+1. The recipient uploads their fingerprint image for verification
+2. Features are extracted from the uploaded fingerprint and compared with the stored fingerprint information
-2. The encrypted AES key is decrypted using the recipient's private RSA key
+3. If verification succeeds, the encrypted AES key is decrypted using the recipient's private RSA key
-3. The encrypted image is decrypted using the recovered AES key and the stored IV
+4. The encrypted image is decrypted using the recovered AES key and the stored IV
-4. The decrypted image is unscrambled using the stored permutation map
+5. The decrypted image is unscrambled using the stored permutation map
-5. The original image is returned to the recipient
+6. The original image is returned to the recipient

 ## License